 Do you hear noise in your ears that other people can't hear?
 Annoying sounds, like ringing, buzzing, whistling, whooshing or hissing?
-If so, you are not alone.
-Over 36 million Americans suffer from tinnitus – a condition characterized by sounds that originate from within, rather than from without, your ears.
+If so, you may be suffering from a common condition called Tinnitus.
+Approximately 36 million Americans report experiencing Tinnitus on a regular basis.
+Tinnitus is a condition characterized by sounds that originate from within, rather than outside of your ears.

-Although frustrating, tinnitus is rarely serious and often resolves on its own.
-But, if you are experiencing constant, unexplained noise, it's important to see a hearing care practitioner for a comprehensive hearing test screening, including an audiogram, medical history, physical ear examination, and tests designed to pinpoint the origin of your tinnitus.
+Although frustrating, Tinnitus is rarely serious.
+If you are experiencing constant, unexplained noise, it's probably a good idea to see a hearing care professional.
+A Hearing Care professional can provide a comprehensive hearing screening that includes an audiogram, medical history and physical ear examination designed to pinpoint the origin of your Tinnitus.

 Tinnitus has no cure, but there are ways to get relief from it:

 Sometimes using a competing sound such as a radio, white noise maker or fan can help "cancel out" the noise you hear in your ears.
 Beltone offers a FREE app on the iPhone(R) App Store and Google Play Store.
 It features a variety of soothing sounds that not only help relieve Tinnitus, but can also help relieve stress.

 Consider keeping track of what triggers your Tinnitus condition and give remedies time to work.
 Educate your family members and friends if necessary and as for their support.